bryonbaker/rhai-redis-demo/doc/demo-script.md

 ### Story Arc
 With RHAI you can easily extend the application's network across all compute locations.
 In this case we will add London and New York.

 As previously discussed, this is a very complex task to do with Redis on Kubernetes.
-You would typically require a dedicated network and one of Submariner to link Kubernetes Clusters, Service Mesh with Federation, or Node Ports.
+You would typically require a dedicated network and use Submariner to link Kubernetes Clusters, Service Mesh with Federation, or Node Ports.
 All these options add complexity, security exposure, and management overhead.

 ### Deploy RHAI in London and New York